Russiaâ€™s S7 Airlines traffic up 24% in 2016

 “The operational results confirm our previous year’s forecast.
 We continued to launch new destinations and to renew the fleet.
 The number of performed flights grew 12% in 2016,” S7 Group commercial director Igor Veretennikov said.

-In 2016, the Novosibirsk-headquartered carrier added service to Berlin, Dusseldorf, Malaga and Shanghai.
+In 2016, S7 Airlines added service to Berlin, Dusseldorf, Malaga and Shanghai.
 It took delivery of two Airbus A321s and six Boeing 737-800s.

 Polina Montag-Girmes montag.girmes@gmail.com